CCCSBuffet/pk_do_not_be_afraid/interop/interop.md

 you will find that the symbol `Foo()` will **not** be found.

 Instead you will find `_Z3Fooi` and `_Z3Food`.
 This is called *name mangling*.
 Function overloading works by encoding the parameters and their types into the name of the actual function emitted rather than its unmangled name.
+The compiler knows which version of the overloaded function to call based upon unambiguous differences in their parameters.
+This is exceedingly elegant.